remojansen/TsUML/README.md

 # 2016 MVP Global Summit Hackathon
-This VS Code extension was developed during a hackathon at the 2016 Global MVP Summit.
+This VS Code extension was developed during a hackathon at the 2016 MVP Global Summit.
 This extension allows you to auto-generate UML diagrams for TypeScript applications:

 ![](preview.gif)

 ## About this repo
-The application was finished during my flight back from Seattle to Ireland.
 Please do not expect this to be a production-ready extension: **IT IS JUST AN EXPERIMENT**.

 I decided to share the repo because it could be used as a reference in the development of VS Code extensions.